Table of Contents

 2) Explain why you are moving

 It is a normal practice for employers to be cautious when dealing with candidates from outside their geographic locations.
-To convince them that considering you for the job is the right decision, you must provide a concrete, honest reason that motivated you to relocate.
+To convince them that considering you for the job is the right decision, you must provide concrete, honest reasons that motivated you to relocate.
 Are you moving to be closer to family?
 Is it because of your partner’s work?
 Or is it because it has always been your dream to move to that particular area?

 While all the reasons mentioned above may be true and valid, they are not strong or convincing enough to influence the hiring decision.
 So instead of focusing on your personal reason or interest, we suggest communicating your professional interest in that particular geography.
 For instance, you can say that their country has a better job market or a stronger economy.
 Then, explain why the position is an integral part of your move or emphasize how you can succeed in the new location with your experience and skill set.